-4.3.
-In view of the reported net investment returns as well as the more frequent reviews of investment performance against their set benchmarks and objectives which occurred throughout the period, the Trustees are comfortable with the performance of the funds generally, especially the BNY Mellon Global Balanced fund (which forms a significant proportion of the default strategy), albeit a few of the self-select options have underperformed their benchmark.
-These will continue to be carefully monitored by the Trustees on an ongoing basis.
+4.5.
+In view of the reported net investment returns as well as the more frequent reviews of investment performance against their set benchmarks and objectives which occurred throughout the period, the Trustees are comfortable with the longer-term performance of the funds against their benchmarks and objectives.
+The shorter term performance is not as palatable, but the Trustees note that it was a particularly difficult period for investment markets throughout 2022, initially with the Russia-Ukraine conflict at the start of the year followed by the impact in Q3 and Q4 of UK Government announcements regarding tax cuts and the Bank of England announcements regarding interest rates.
+Investment performance will continue to be carefully monitored by the Trustees on an ongoing basis.